Terms of Service

 (ii) Starter Program

 If Customer registers for Amplitude’s Starter Program, Amplitude will make the Amplitude Services available to Customer on a no-cost basis from Customer’s date of registration until the earlier of: (a) the end of the free period for which Customer has registered to use the Amplitude Services, or (b) the start date of any purchased subscription for the Amplitude Services.
-Additional terms and conditions may appear on the Starter Program webpage (https://amplitude.com/get-started/), and any such additional terms and conditions are hereby incorporated into these Terms.
+Additional terms and conditions may appear on the Starter Program webpage, the Frequently Asked Questions section of the Amplitude Pricing Page, or in Help articles or other documentation regarding the Starter Program (including those available at https://help.amplitude.com/), and any such additional terms and conditions are hereby incorporated into these Terms.
 Amplitude may change the features and benefits associated with the Starter Program, or terminate Customer’s access to or use of the Starter Program, at any time in its sole discretion.

 (iii) Amplitude Scholarship Programs

 Amplitude may offer certain Customers access to a limited feature set in connection with Amplitude’s Startup Scholarship Plan or Tech for Black Founders Plan (together, the “Scholarship Programs”) for the period of time set forth in the documentation associated with the relevant Scholarship Program.
 The terms related to the Scholarship Programs are available on the following program pages and are hereby incorporated into these Terms: (i) Startup Scholarship Plan, and (ii) Black Founders Plan.
 Amplitude may change the features and benefits associated with the Scholarship Programs, or terminate Customer’s access to or use of the Scholarship Programs, at any time in its sole discretion.

 3.1 – Administration of Customer’s Account